-With the release of Balthazar’s second album Rats we find them in a position where they accompany the like of Beirut and Fleet Foxes on tour but can they match their headlining mentors?
-Balthazar; the Belgian five piece have not totally done away with the catchy bass lines and carefree attitude that came with their debut album Applause however, with Rats they have made a sound with a certain maturity about it.
+With the release of Balthazar’s second album, Rats, we find the band in a position in which they accompany the likes of Beirut and Fleet Foxes on tour—but can they match their headlining mentors?
+Balthazar; the Belgian five-piece, have not totally done away with the catchy bass lines and carefree attitude that came with their debut album Applause, with Rats they have made a sound with a certain maturity about it.
 They have managed to produce a beautiful and delicate sounding record that still has an element of cool.

 Rats is an album that that will not single anybody out.
 It will appease the people who have their ear to the ground looking for the next vibration to get excited about, to the people who look no further than there digital radio to find the latest sounds to tell their mates.
-However the album will only appease, it is not going to be a record that transfixes a listener, determining their mood for the next couple of hours in fact by that time it may well be forgotten.
-This may seem a little over critical on what is a good record by a band that has the potential to do exceptional things.
-Rats is being criticised with the greatest respect for the band’s craft though, with the only real criticism being that the sound gives us nothing new.
-However enough of the tough love and on to what is a very enjoyable listen and an album that gets better with every play.
+However, the album will only appease, it is not going to be a record that transfixes a listener, determining their mood for the next couple of hours.
+In fact, by that time it may well be forgotten.
+This may seem a little over critical on what is a good record by a band that has the potential to do exceptional things, but Rats is being criticised with the greatest respect for the band’s craft.
+The only real criticism, of course, being that the sound gives us nothing new.
+However, enough of the tough love and on to what is a very enjoyable listen and an album that, actually, gets better with every listen.

-In the two years since Applause the way Balthazar have matured to produce such a piece of work as Rats with it’s effortless beauty can only mean positive things for what could be a long career.
-They may have to go the long way round, but if Balthazar come to the UK and produce a live show that leaves the audience spellbound then this band will have potential to do something special.
-With them we might all enjoy the scenic route.
+In the two years since Applause, the way Balthazar has matured to produce such a piece of work as Rats with its effortless beauty can only mean positive things for what could be a long career.
+They may have to go the long way round, but if Balthazar comes to the UK and produces a live show that leaves the audience spellbound then this band will have the potential to do something special.
+With them, we might all enjoy the scenic route.